 (9/8) / (81/80)^9 = (15625/15552)^2 / (32805/32768)^3

-Whichever comma we use, Pythagorean or Syntonic, it's pretty obvious that if you're good at recognizing a 22 or 23 cent comma, and you want to simplify your life by tuning intervals so that there are exactly 9 commas in a Pythagorean major second, then you should be using 53-EDO as a tuning system.
-And that's what most grade school Turkish music theory does.
+Whichever comma we use, Pythagorean or Syntonic, it's pretty obvious that if you're good at recognizing a 22 or 23 cent comma aurally, and you want to simplify your life by tuning intervals so that there are exactly 9 commas in a Pythagorean major second, then you should be using 53-EDO as your tuning system.
+And that's what modern Turkish music theory does.
 Even better, 53-EDO is basically Pythagorean, in the sense of having a very pure perfect fifth: the tuned P5 of 53-EDO, at 2^(31/53), is flat of the pure value by less than a tenth of a cent.

 Another useful feature of this tuning system: since 53-EDO also tempers out the schisma (and tunes the syntonic comma and the Pythagorean comma to one step of 53-EDO), then any time we flatten a tone by a step, we have some choice of interpretation as to which of the commas we're using under the hood in interval space.

-{b} with a slash is flat four commas: "A\b"
+A flat symbol with a slash through the stem indicates that the pitch is flattened by four commas: "A\b"

 F: 1 comma